dplastico/dplastico.github.io/_posts/2022-05-25-Apocalypse_ctf.md

 ![](https://raw.githubusercontent.com/dplastico/dplastico.github.io/main/_posts/img/2022-05-25-14-21-45.png)

-I immediately noticed  that this looks like a *"note"* challenge, so as usual before anything and to speed up debugging I created a skeleton with the functions so I can easily use python with GDB to  debug, This is something that I recommend to do on this kind of challenge. you can find the skeleton below:
+I immediately noticed that this looked like a *"note"* challenge, so as usual, before anything and to speed up debugging, I created a skeleton with the functions so I could easily use python with GDB to debug.
+This is something that I recommend doing on this kind of challenge.
+You can find the skeleton below:

 ```python
 #!/usr/bin/python3